 Later, he developed a secondary mutation: a blood-borne regenerative healing factor that enabled him to heal at an extraordinary rate.
 Superficial lacerations and punctures heal almost immediately and more severe injuries, such as broken bones or internal organ damage, heal within days.
 This healing factor can also be transferred to others via blood transfusion.
 Once transferred to an injured/ill individual (especially if they share his blood type), their tissues regenerate or can even be resuscitated if recently dead, but this ability is limited by the amount of blood Angel can transfer or survive losing.
 As a result of his Cheyarafim nature, Angel's blood is toxic/caustic to the Neyaphem mutant race, including Nightcrawler.

 Apocalypse's Celestial modifications granted him different and far greater abilities.
 His skin turned blue and his tissues were enhanced, granting him even greater super-human strength, durability, and endurance.
-He was given razor-sharp metal, retractable claws and wings.
+He was given razor-sharp, retractable wings composed of an unknown metallic substance.
 The wings could also shoot poison-tipped metal feathers.
 Warren has independent control over each and every feather.
 However, the wings were sometimes hard to command, especially when Warren felt strong emotions.

-In this state, it is said that he is able to lift/press roughly 20 tons
+In this altered state, it is said that he is able to lift/press roughly 20 tons.

 Angel is a skilled combatant, especially in aerial hand-to-hand combat, trained by Professor Xavier, Black Widow, and Hercules.
 He is considered to be the best aerial fighter in the world, capable of outsmarting and defeating much faster opponents such as the Human Torch, Quicksilver, and Iron Man.

 Warren is a talented businessman whose wealth ranks him in the lower part of the Fortune 500 list.